katharostech/ldtk-rs/README.md

 When the `download-schema` feature is set, the `LDTK_VERSION` will default to `master` which will pull the latest schema from the master branch of the LDtk git repo.

-## Similar Projects & Bevy Integration

-- [`bevy_ldtk`](https://github.com/katharostech/bevy_ldtk): A Bevy plugin for loading LDtk maps that uses this crate.
-- [`ldtk_rust`](https://github.com/estivate/ldtk_rust): modified version of the LDtk bindings created by [QuickType](https://github.com/quicktype/quicktype), with a good Bevy example that is hopefully useful for non-Bevy game engines, too.
-- Another [`bevy-ldtk`](https://github.com/tigregalis/bevy-ldtk): Work-in-progress Bevy plugin for loading LDtk maps.

 ## License

 LDtk-rs is licensed under the [Katharos License][k_license] which places certain restrictions on what you are allowed to use it for.
 Please read and understand the terms before using LDtk-rs for your project.

 [k_license]: https://github.com/katharostech/katharos-license